 This is our finalised guidance for firms on how to calculate redress for unsuitable defined benefit pension transfers.
 The summary of feedback outlines the response to our consultation.

 2 August 2022 update: We are consulting on changes to our methodology for calculating redress for unsuitable pension transfers from a defined benefit pension scheme to a personal pension.
 Until the outcome of our consultation is known, FG17/9 continues to apply to redress calculations.

 In GC17/1, we consulted on guidance to update the methodology used to calculate redress for unsuitable pension transfers from a defined benefit pension scheme to a personal pension.
 Our proposals resulted from a review of the existing methodology carried out by PricewaterhouseCoopers LLP (PwC).

-We updated the finalised guidance on 26 March 2021 to reflect changes to the way that the Retail Price Index (RPI) inflation measure is calculated from 2030.
+We updated the finalised guidance on 26 March 2021 to reflect changes to the Consumer Price Index (CPI) inflation measure due to the Government’s decision to change the way that the Retail Price Index (RPI) inflation measure will be calculated from 2030.
 The updated guidance resulted from a review of the existing methodology carried out by PricewaterhouseCoopers LLP (PwC).
-As explained in the statement we published on 3 March 2021, the updated guidance should be used for all redress calculations from 1 January 2021.
+As explained in the statement we published on 3 March 2021, the updated guidance applied to all redress calculations from 1 January 2021.